 All the gear mentioned below can be checked out from the IT service desk on the first floor of the library building.
 Bolded items are the easiest and simplest items to create a video with (items vetted by Ben W. '16).

-Canon t5i - The DSLR option.
+Canon t5i: The DSLR option.
 This camera gives you creative control over all the camera settings, in particular depth of field and exposure.
-This means you can get better looking footage but, it's at the cost of knowing how to use the camera and taking that little bit of extra time to think about your settings and test them.
+This means you can get better looking footage, but it's at the cost of knowing how to use the camera and taking that little bit of extra time to think about your settings and test them.
 The audio out of the mic on the camera body isn't going to be good and you'll definitely need to use an external microphone.

-(Neither of these will fit your phone)
+Neither of these will fit a smartphone.